Consumer protection

 Consumer protection is linked to the idea of consumer rights and to the formation of consumer organizations, which help consumers make better choices in the marketplace and pursue complaints against businesses.
 Entities that promote consumer protection include government organizations (such as the Federal Trade Commission in the United States), self-regulating business organizations (such as the Better Business Bureaus in the US, Canada, England, etc.), and non-governmental organizations that advocate for consumer protection laws and help to ensure their enforcement (such as consumer protection agencies and watchdog groups).

 A consumer is defined as someone who acquires goods or services for direct use or ownership rather than for resale or use in production and manufacturing.
 Consumer interests can also serve consumers, consistent with economic efficiency, but this topic is treated in competition law.
-Consumer protection can also be asserted via non-government organization's and individuals as consumer activism.
+Consumer protection can also be asserted via non-government organizations and individuals as consumer activism.

-Efforts made for protection of consumer's right and interest are:
+Efforts made for the protection of consumer's rights and interests include the right to: